 Built Castle Bromwich in July 1944 and delivered to 39 MU.
 Shipped to Mediterranean Allied Air Force with 215 MU.
 Served with 253 Sqn during 1945 with markings 'SW-A'.
 Transferred to Italian Air Force as 'MM4100' and to Israeli Air Force as '0607' and then '2067' in 1952.
 Found partially buried on a Kibbutz by Rob Lamplough and sent back to England in May 1983.
 To Charles Church in 1985 who restored and converted it to a Supermarine Type 509 Mk IX Spitfire Trainer configuration.
 Registered as G-CTIX it flew again on July 25th 1987.
 After Charles Church's death it was sold and ended up in Florida as N462JC 'SW-A' with Jetcap Aviation.
 Bought by Anthony Hodgson and brought back to the Aircraft Restoration Company (ARC) of Duxford, UK.
 PT462 is now kept at a private strip in Wales.
 More details at www.displayaircraft.co.uk (photo by Webmaster - Cosford Airshow 2006)

 Built at Castle Bromwich as an LF.IX, MJ627 was delivered to 9 MU on December 4,1943 and stored.
 It entered service with 441 Sqn on September 28th 1944, but after an accident on March 9th 1945, it was stored at 29 MU until July 1950 when it was sold to Vickers.The company converted it into a T9 trainer and it bore the B-Conditions marking G-15-171 before joining the Irish Air Corps as IAC158 in June 1951.
 After retirement in 1960 it served as an instructional airframe until it passed to Film Aviation Services late in 1963 and became G-ASOZ the following February.
 Tim Davies bought it for spares that September.
 Stored until 1976, it was then sold to Maurice Bayliss and registered G-BMSB.
 It made its first post-restoration flight on November 8th 1993.
 Damaged in a wheels-up landing at Coventry Airport on 25.4.98 and being restored by a team of volunteers from BBMF.
 Repaired with test flight in February 2002 and then moved to and operated out of East Kirkby, Lincolnshire.
 Relocated in 2007 and seen operating out of Norwich but not known if this is a temporary move.
+In 2014, MJ627 was registered to RV Aviation Ltd, owned by Richard Verrall, one of the current pilots of the Boultbee Flight Academy, who operate their own two-seat Spitfire G-ILDA at Goodwood Aerodrome.

 (photo by Webmaster - Duxford Spitfire Anniversary 2006)

 Built by Vickers Armstrong in 1944 as single seat Mk.IX.
 To 33MU at RAF Lyneham on the 23/10/44.
 Sold to South African Air Force in 1948.
 Its South African operational history is unknown.
 Discovered in a scrap yard in Cape Town in the 1970s, and purchased by Charles Church who started restoration.
 After Charles Church died in 1989 was sold to Alan Dunkerley and registered as G-BXHZ.
 Resold it to Paul Portelli in June 2002.
 Contracted to Classic Aero Engineering Ltd at Thruxton to be restored under Bruce Ellis.
 The fuselage was reconstructed as a 2-seat type 509 trainer at Airframe Assemblies at Sandown, Ise of Wight.
 Retro Track & Air at Dursley, Glos overhauled the Merlin 266 engine and fitted with 4 blade Hoffman propeller.
 Made post-restoration flight by Jonathan Whaley at Thruxton on 17th October 2008.
 Auctioned on 20th April 2009 by Bonhams at the RAF Museum, Hendon and sold to Steven Brooks, a financier & polar explorer for £1,739,500 (includes Buyer's Premium).
+It is based at Goodwood Aerodrome with the Boultbee Flight Academy.

 (photo by Dean Feltimo - April 2009)